ESPN’s “The Greatest Highlight” Gets It Wrong

 Football’s “Immaculate Reception” is another example of a great highlight.
 Yes, it happened during a playoff game, but it doesn’t matter.
 The highlight stands on it’s own as a great play.

-Basically, if you have to explain why the highlight is great, it isn’t great.
+If you have to explain why the highlight is great, it isn’t great.

 Doug Flutie’s hail mary, Cal-Stanford’s “The Band Is On The Field”, Boise State’s Statue of Liberty, Lynn Swan’s acrobatic catch, and Willie May’s over-the-shoulder catch all rank much higher as highlights in my book.